treyhardin/WebSynth/README.md

 ## MIDI Configuration

 The MIDI mappings were originally set up for the [Arturia Minilab Mk II](https://www.arturia.com/products/hybrid-synths/minilab-mkii/overview) but can easily be configured for other devices.
 All core settings can be accessed via `src/components/midi-input/midi-config.js`.
-I'll probably add a MIDI configuration step in the frontend, but who knows.
+I'll probably add a MIDI configuration step in the frontend at some point but, but 🤷‍♂️.